Updated: Apr 23

 1. Board of directors relationships

 Board of director relationships are often one of the biggest conflict areas executive directors run into - especially if this is their first time as an executive director.
 Challenges can include low board support or mentorship, unclear board expectations, lack of transparency in hiring, or unclear strategic direction.
-I recommend:
+I recommend that boards:

 Ensure a clear and agreed upon strategic direction for the organization